farcaster-project/RFCs/transactions.md

 ### Lock

-The Monero lock transaction (a) is performed by an external wallet and MUST send the full negociated amount in the address attached to (i).
+The Monero lock transaction (a) is performed by an external wallet and MUST send the full negotiated amount in the address attached to (i).
 The transaction MUST NOT be broadcasted too early in the protocol, otherwise funds will be lost.

-The codition (i) is defined during the protocol initialization phase as a shared secret between the two participants as:
+The condition (i) is defined during the protocol initialization phase as a shared secret between the two participants as:

     k_s = k_s^a + k_s^b (mod l)    | the private spend key of the address
     k_v = k_v^a + k_v^b (mod l)    | the private view key of the address